 One of my customers bought guitars for Kurosawa Sound in Tokyo and he offered me a job in the Soho Manhattan store (Dr. Sound) around 1989 and I became the guitar repair guy in the village.
 I was busy fixing punk bands guitars all through the 90’s and helping Kurosawa Sound buy and sell vintage guitars in the states when Rudy of Rudy’s Music Stop hired me to run his amp and effects shop.
 At the time he was the Bradshaw dealer in New York and we had an all pro clientele.
 I was suddenly thrown into building full rack systems for touring artists for Rudy’s.
 His music shop is the best in the world, he was boutique way before guitars became boutique.

 1996 I moved to Miami to help with the first Guitar Center that opened down here.
 Soon I was back to fixing guitars in my spare time and by 2002 that grew into a full time shop in Miami.
-In 2007 I opened Miami Guitar Shop inside Moksha Studios and that grew into Hollywood guitar Shop in Hollywood where I learned the downfalls of having a crooked partner.
+In 2007 I opened Miami Guitar Shop inside Moksha Studios and that grew into Hollywood guitar Shop in Hollywood Fl.

-In 2011 I opened up shop in Dania Beach in a permanent location and started to build guitars and fix guitars.
-By 2013 I had an idea to make my preamp for masses and after some rave reviews we are now selling more pedals than I could have ever imagined.
+In 2010 I opened up shop in Dania Beach in a permanent location and started to build and fix guitars.
+By 2013 I had an idea to make my Seaverb Reverb pedal for the masses and after some rave reviews we are now selling more pedals than I could have ever imagined.
 No Kickstarter, no Shark Tank no help from anyone.
 Just make great pedals and be kind to others.
 Everything will fall into place.

 Remember that not all pedals are effects….